efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ```

 This figure displays `Caravel` chip.
 The highlighted rectangle is where
-`Caravel User Project Wrapper` is.
+`Caravel User Project` is.
 Let's zoom in at the top right corner of this
 area.

 ```{figure} ./caravel-pdn-2.png